 "Noted," Lopez tells her.
 "You're a good kid Paige.
 You're free to leave."

-she can rule the young woman out as a suspect from the murder list.
-The
+with Paige that she can rule the young woman out as a suspect from the

-it today," Simona smiles up as Leah knocks on the office door.
+you could make it today," Simona smiles up as Leah knocks on the

 Lopez looks at her notes that she just wrote from her visit with Leah; like Paige, Lopez feels like she could rule out Leah as a future suspect.
 There just wasn't enough evidence that would suggest Leah would be capable of shooting Frederick.
 She is far too focused on trying to regain her memory and getting her life back, Lopez thinks to herself as she hears a knock on her door.

 "Ah, just in time," Lopez says to Meggan as she comes into the office and closes the door.
 "Thanks for coming."